 In 2010, MDxHealth entered into a collaboration agreement with Pfizer to pursue the identification and development of an MDxHealth biomarker predicting response to Pfizer's cancer drug candidate for PARP inhibition, PF-01367338.
 However in 2011, Pfizer out-licensed their compound to Clovis Oncology, effectively handing over the entire program and future development rights.
-MDxHealth continues to work with Clovis in the identification and feasibility stage of this project.
-Newcastle University (UK) is also participating in the collaboration.
+After the transfer, MDxHealth continued to work with Clovis in the identification and feasibility stage of this project.
+Newcastle University (UK) also participated in the collaboration.
 The collaboration is assessing the potential to develop an MDxHealth test as a companion diagnostic test to guide treatment decisions in treatment of ovarian and breast cancers with the PARP drug candidate.

 2.5.2.
-Molecular Diagnostics Partners
+ClinicalMDx[TM] Partners